 There has been a lot of controversy surrounding the internet filter.
 YouTube Kids recently got its website, youtubekids.com.
 The site offers the same experience as the YouTube Kids mobile app.
 Parents can now direct their children to age-appropriate videos and track their history.
 Parents can flag content that might have sneaked past YouTube’s internet filter.

 YouTube stands accused in the past of collecting personal data from more than 25 million children and using the data for marketing.
 YouTube states in its site that only 13 and above should use the site.
-It has no internet filters to ensure those younger than 13 do not gain entry.
+It has no web filter to ensure those younger than 13 do not gain entry.

-There has also been the talk of internet filters blocking children from potentially educative material in the name of protection, but the good that filters do, heavily outweigh the supposed bad.
+There has also been the talk of web filter blocking children from potentially educative material in the name of protection, but the good that filters do, heavily outweigh the supposed bad.
 These are just some of the reasons why a home internet filter is necessary.
 If you run a private school, which is not federally funded, you must protect the young ones from accessing certain content.

 An internet filter prevents children from accessing pornography and nudity and gives you absolute peace of mind.
 Other than children, it blocks phishing attacks, which is a form of a cyber-attack.
 There is a lot of data to steal in schools, and even at home, it would be effortless for a hacker to mislead a child into clicking on bait links.
-An internet filter blocks such scams and blocks any attempt to log into such suspicious sites.
+Web filtering software blocks such scams and blocks any attempt to log into such suspicious sites.

 Internet filter software is vital in schools and homes.
 Policing young children is impossible, and the only way to monitor their curious minds is to block them from accessing age-inappropriate material.
 While the school has a legal obligation to protect the child, the parent has a social and moral responsibility.
 Morality is relative and subjective.
 Your responsibility as a parent is ensuring your child grows up in a proper environment, free from harm, both physically, emotionally, and mentally.